estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 ### Insufficient Binlog Retention

-If your capture fails with a `"binlog retention period is too short"` error, it is informing you that the MySQL binlog retention period is set to a dangerously low value, and your capture would risk unrecoverable failure if it were paused or the server became unreachable for a nontrivial amount of time.
-This should normally be fixed by setting `binlog_expire_logs_seconds = 2592000` as described in the [Prerequisites](#prerequisites) section.
+If your capture fails with a `"binlog retention period is too short"` error, it is informing you that the MySQL binlog retention period is set to a dangerously low value, and your capture would risk unrecoverable failure if it were paused or the server became unreachable for a nontrivial amount of time, such that the database expired a binlog segment that the capture was still reading from.

+(If this were to happen, then change events would be permanently lost and that particular capture would never be able to make progress without potentially producing incorrect data.
+Thus the capture would need to be torn down and recreated so that each table could be re-captured in its entirety, starting with a complete backfill of current contents.)

+The `"binlog retention period is too short"` error should normally be fixed by setting `binlog_expire_logs_seconds = 2592000` as described in the [Prerequisites](#prerequisites) section (and when running on a managed cloud platform additional steps may be required, refer to the managed cloud setup instructions above).
 However, advanced users who understand the risks can use the `skip_binlog_retention_check` configuration option to disable this safety.